 'Before the Ruin', the debut album as 'Drever, McCusker & Woomble' was released to much acclaim in 2008.
 The trio toured extensively around the UK to support the album.
 Roddy's second solo album 'The impossible song & others songs' was released on Greenvoe/EMI on March 21st 2011.
 It was written and recorded in the An Tobar arts centre, In Tobermory on the Isle of Mull.
 Along with his band (Sorren Maclean, Seonaid Aitken, Gavin Fox and Danny Grant) Roddy toured the album extensively around the UK, playing over 100 shows in 2011/12.

-'Listen to Keep' Roddys third solo album will be released on March 4th 2013 on reveal records.
+'Listen to Keep' Roddys third solo album was released on March 4th 2013 on reveal records.
 Like its predecessor it was recorded at An Tobar in Mull with his band.
 Once again Roddy toured the record extensivley around the UK.
 A live album 'live in the inner hebrides' appeared in 2014.

 Roddy is also a writer and contributor to several Scottish publications.
 From 2004-2006 he wrote a monthly column for the list magazine, as well as contributing restaurant reviews to their eating&and drinking guide.
 He has written several pieces over the years for the Sunday Herald newspaper, and in March 2008 started writing a weekly column for the magazine section.
 This ended in April 2009.
 He has also contributed to the Observer and The Sunday times. from October 2008 - April 2010 he wrote a monthly column for the outdoor pursuits magazine 'TGO', his column, titled 'Woomble's way' was all about his rambles around Scotland and beyond.
 He has also posted a regular and popular web diary since 1999 on the idlewild website (and now this site!).